 Instructions

-- In a non-stick pan over high heat, add a touch of oil.
-Crumble tofu with your hands directly into the pan and pour over soy sauce and nutritional yeast.
-Cook for a couple of minutes until there are golden bits.
+- In a non-stick pan over high heat, add a small amount of oil.
+Crumble the tofu directly into the pan using your hands, then pour in the soy sauce and nutritional yeast.
+Cook for a couple of minutes, stirring occasionally, until some pieces are golden.
 Set aside.

-- Pour olive oil into a large pot or a dutch oven over medium heat.
+- In a large pot or Dutch oven, heat the olive oil over medium heat.
 Once hot, add the chopped onion, bell pepper, and carrots.
-Cook for about 10 minutes, or until tender.
-Add crushed garlic and cook for 2 minutes.
+Cook for about 10 minutes, or until the vegetables are tender.
+Add the crushed garlic and cook for another 2 minutes.

-- Next, pour the drained kidney beans, black beans, tomato sauce, tomato paste, and not-beef broth.
-Stir to combine.
-Increase heat and bring to a boil.
-Add two bay leaves (optional).
-Once at a boil, lower temperature to simmer.
+- Next, add the drained kidney beans, black beans, tomato sauce, tomato paste, and not-beef broth.
+Stir well.
+Increase the heat and bring to a boil.
+Add the bay leaves, if using.
+Once boiling, reduce the heat to a simmer.

 Notes